Hugh Grant shows his dark side in ‘Heretic’

 “It’s so important to find your faith in a doctrine you actually believe,” Mr. Reed tells the missionaries, portrayed by Sophie Thatcher and Chloe East.
 “And that’s a very, very personal challenge that I’ve struggled with for a very, very long time.
 What is the one true religion?”

-But a conversation about faith soon reveals a slow burning menace which turns into terror as his guests find themselves held captive and trying to escape.
+But a conversation about faith soon reveals a slow-burning menace that turns into terror as his guests find themselves held captive and trying to escape.

 Grant spoke with Morning Edition's A Martinez about Mr. Reed and building up what he calls his resume of “weirdos.”